jbenjoy2/CC-hr-application/README.md

 From the backend folder, first set up the database by running `npm run db:setup`.
 Next, run `npm run dev` to start up the development server on `localhost:3001`.
 From the colab-frontend folder, run 'npm start' to start up the development server on the front end.

-**Note** It is highly recommended to copy over the values in `.env.example` to your own `.env`.
+**Note** It is highly recommended to copy over the values in `.env.example` and `.env.test.example` to your own `.env` and `.env.test` files, respectively.
 You can change the values as desired.
-The app will still run using default fallback values for each env variable.
+The app will still run using default fallback values for each env variable, but you will need to set up the test db properly for tests to run locally.

 ## Future Considerations